Cal Ripken Experience Aberdeen

 There are two hotels located onsite at the Ripken Experience Aberdeen, the Courtyard Marriot Aberdeen at Ripken Stadium and the Residence Inn Aberdeen at Ripken Stadium.
 One cool feature of the hotels, which are attached in the middle, is that the exterior was designed to look just like the B&O Warehouse at Oriole Park at Camden Yards.

-This was our second time staying at the Courtyard Marriot Aberdeen for a Ripken tournament (the last time being two years ago, pre-pandemic).
+We have stayed three times at the Courtyard Marriot Aberdeen for a Ripken tournament.
 For tournament families, you cannot beat the convenience of staying onsite.
-We were lucky enough to have a room facing the main stadium (Cal, Sr.’s Yard, the replica field of Oriole Park at Camden Yards) at the Ripken Experience, so we could watch the early Saturday and Sunday morning games.
-Tip: if you think your team will be playing at a Ripken tournament anytime in the near future, it’s best to book a room really early if it’s important to you to stay onsite.
-We booked our rooms for the October tournament back in July.
+Each time, we were lucky enough to have a room facing the main stadium (Cal, Sr.’s Yard, the replica field of Oriole Park at Camden Yards) at the Ripken Experience, so we could watch the early Saturday and Sunday morning games.

 The hotel offers a pool, onsite fitness center, and breakfast is included.